 Wrongful termination is firing an employee for an illegal reason.
 It may be a breach of contract or a violation of federal anti-discrimination laws.
 If you believe you have been wrongfully terminated, contact Florin Gray Bouzas Owens, LLC as soon as possible.
 Our Tampa employment lawyer is a dedicated advocate for our clients.

-Our attorneys have more than 100 years of experience successfully handling employment matters.
-We take a hands-on approach to the cases we handle to ensure you receive the high-quality representation you deserve.
+Our attorneys have more than 100 years of experience, successfully handling employment matters.
+We take a hands-on approach to every case we handle to ensure you receive the high-quality representation you deserve.
 We are selective in representing clients, so we can maintain a smaller caseload and give each of our clients the respect and attention he or she deserves.

 If you have lost your job and you believe it was for an unlawful reason, you may have a claim for compensation against your former employer.
 Bringing a claim for wrongful termination is a challenging process involving complex legal proceedings.
 Having an experienced employment lawyer by your side can increase your chances of winning a wrongful termination claim.